fasterthanlime/netflix-reloaded/README.md

 Credentials
 ===========

-You must add your netflix credentials to flix4r/lib/credentials.yml.
+Call `Netflix.configure(path_to_yml_config)` before doing any request.
+There's a sample config file in this repo.

 You can get credentials from http://developer.netflix.com/.

 Example
 ==========